MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 Start your design strategy based on the [design review checklist for Performance Efficiency](../performance-efficiency/checklist.md).
 Define a baseline that's based on key performance indicators for Application Insights.

 > [!div class="checklist"]
 >
+> * *PE:01 -* Determine the [number of Application Insights resources](/azure/azure-monitor/app/create-workspace-resource?tabs=bicep#how-many-application-insights-resources-should-i-deploy) you need and where to deploy them.
+Use one resource per workload per environment (such as one for staging and one for production) to prevent mixing telemetry from different application versions.
+>
 > * *PE:02 -* Understand how much data is coming in by reviewing ingestion and sample rates.
 >